dylanbudgen/udemy-bicep-course/README.md

 This is the helper repository for the [Introduction to Azure Bicep course on Udemy](https://www.google.com).

-This repository contains all the solutions for each lesson.
+This repository contains the solutions for each lesson.

 - **Lesson 1:** Introduction to Azure Bicep
 - **Lesson 2:** Setting up the environment